Digipolitan/fastlane-common/README.md

-Digipolitan Fastlane common
+Digipolitan fastlane-common
 ================

-Create common lanes used by sub Digipolitan repository
+Create common actions used by sub Digipolitan fastlane-repositories

 ## Installation
 To install fastlane, simply use gem: